GENERAL MEETING OF SHAREHOLDERSGENERAL MEETING OF SHAREHOLDERS

 The General Meeting of Shareholders is the supreme governing body of VTB Bank.
 Any holder of ordinary shares may exercise the right to participate directly in the management of the Bank by voting on the agenda of the General Meeting of Shareholders.
-Preference shares carry voting rights only in special cases, as stipulated by the law.
+Preference shares carry voting rights only in special cases, as stipulated by law.

 The decision to convene a General Meeting of Shareholders is taken by the Supervisory Council.
 In accordance with applicable Russian laws and the Bank’s Charter, information about the date and venue of the General Meeting of Shareholders, as well as the record date for shareholders eligible to participate, is published on VTB’s website and is also distributed through the VTB Shareholder application.
-During the time frame specified by law, shareholders can review materials for the General Meeting of Shareholders on the Bank’s website or at Shareholder Liaison Centres in Moscow, St. Petersburg and Yekaterinburg.
+During the time frame specified by law, shareholders can review materials for the General Meeting of Shareholders on the Bank’s website or in person at Shareholder Liaison Centres in Moscow, St. Petersburg and Yekaterinburg.
 When voting electronically, the materials for meetings are also available through the mobile application and in each user’s personal account on VTB Registrar’s website.

 - Approval of VTB Bank’s Annual Report;

 - Approval of VTB Bank’s annual financial statements;